top of page

 Positioned within the exhibition space, the works interact dynamically, presenting themselves in ever-changing forms reminiscent of living organisms emerging from a distant time.

-ESTINTI (COOKSONIA) – 2022, engravings and natural oxidations on copper, environmental dimensions - Installation view, Museo Archeologico Nazionale di Taranto, MArTA
+ESTINTI (COOKSONIA) – 2022, engravings and natural oxidations on copper, environmental dimensions.
+Museo Archeologico Nazionale di Taranto, MArTA (2022).
+Photo credits: Federico Gori

-ESTINTI (PSILOPHYTON / ZAMITES) – 2022, engravings and natural oxidations on copper, environmental dimensions - Installation view, Museo Archeologico Nazionale di Taranto, MArTA
+ESTINTI (PSILOPHYTON / ZAMITES) – 2022, engravings and natural oxidations on copper, environmental dimensions.
+Museo Archeologico Nazionale di Taranto, MArTA (2022).
+Photo credits: Federico Gori

-ESTINTI (SPHENOPHYLLUM / SCHIZOSTACHYS) – 2022, engravings and natural oxidations on copper - environmental dimensions - Installation view, Museo Archeologico Nazionale di Taranto, MArTA
+ESTINTI (SPHENOPHYLLUM / SCHIZOSTACHYS) – 2022, engravings and natural oxidations on copper, environmental dimensions.
+Museo Archeologico Nazionale di Taranto, MArTA (2022).
+Photo credits: Federico Gori

 bottom of page